MapBBCode/mapbbcode.github.io/embedding.md

 ```

 On the server side, this page should receive its values from the database and update them afterwards.
 Again, you should use another key-value page as a template.
 When finished, check that changes made in the configuration panel are reflected on forum pages.

+Remember that localization and add-ons also apply to the administration page.

 ### Libraries only when needed